mitchmac/hydeout-jekyll-starter/_posts/2020-05-11-3-ways-to-set-yourself-up-for-sucess-for-the-week.md

 ## They take on the hardest things first

-No pracrastinating for them.
+No procrastinating for them.
 They take on the hardest tasks first and get on with their day.
 The book [Eat that Frog!]() dives into the importance of doing the hardest, most important tasks first to lead to more success in what we want in life.
 Struggle with procrastination?
 Mel Robbins in her book [The Five Second Rule](https://melrobbins.com/five-elements-5-second-rule/) talks about how it's more important to know WHY we proscrastinate than learn all the strategies to beat it.
 We procrastinate, based on her research, because we are avoiding STRESS.
 So exploring why we procrastinate will point to the real reasons for avoidance!
 Good to know right?

 ## Update your to do list and weekly goals